Oral Cyst Draining in Bowie, MD

 Incision: What to expect

-After the dental surgeon numbs the affected area, a small incision removes the fluids accumulated in the infected cyst or abscess pocket.
+After the oral surgeon numbs the affected area, a small incision removes the fluids accumulated in the infected cyst or abscess pocket.
 Depending on the size of the cyst or abscess, the dentist may insert a drain to siphon off excess liquid.

 After drainage, the dentist will use sterile saline to irrigate the surgery site and clean it.
 As necessary, the patient may receive an application of topical or orally prescribed antibiotics.